-When you have filled in the panel and pressed the ENTER key, PDF generates the appropriate commands to be run in the batch machine.
-After PDF has generated the commands, it returns to the batch selection panel (unless you bypassed that panel by entering two numbers on the primary option menu), with a message "JOB STEP GENERATED" displayed in the short message area (line 1).
-If you bypassed the batch selection panel, PDF submits the generated commands and returns to the primary option menu.
-In either case, you may exit from the processor entry panel without generating any commands by entering the END command rather than pressing the ENTER key.
+When PDF has generated the JCL, it returns to the batch selection panel (unless you bypassed that selection panel by entering two numbers on the primary option menu), with a message "JOB STEP GENERATED" displayed in the short message area (line 1).
+If you bypassed the batch selection panel, PDF submits the generated JCL and returns directly to the primary option menu.
+In either case, you may exit from the entry panel without generating any JCL by entering the END command rather than pressing the ENTER kev.

-When the batch selection panel is redisplayed, the job statement parameters are shown for information only -- they are no longer intensified and may not be changed by overtyping.
-At this point, you may select another processor to cause more commands (another job step) to be generated, enter CANCEL to return to the primary option menu without submitting the job, or enter the END or RETURN command to cause the generated commands to be submitted to the batch machine for execution.
+When the batch selection panel is redisplayed, the job statement parameters are shown for information only -- they are no longer intensified and may not be overtyped, since the JOB statement has already been generated.
+At this point, you may select another processor to cause more JCL to be generated, cancel by entering the option CANCEL, or enter the END or RETURN command to cause the generated JCL to be submitted for execution.